Train-In-Blocks-Ltd/Landing/content/blog/unstable-load-training.md

 title: How to improve overhead stability using unstable loads
 slug: unstable-load-training
 img: 4.png
-excerpt: A comparison between different training conditions by hanging weights at the ends of a barbell using resistance bands.
+postDesc: A comparison between different training conditions by hanging weights at the ends of a barbell using resistance bands.
 ---

 ## What are *Quick Articles*?